The Remnants: Captured Evictees

 Ju-hwan Kim: Kim lived by himself and had serious drinking problems as a defense mechanism to get away from the traumatic memory.
-Kim was the person who was in charge of building the lookout and later admitted in the film that he dropped a firebomb, which might have led to the fire.
+Kim was the person who was in charge of building the lookout and later admitted in the film that he dropped a firebomb, which didn't led to the fire contrary to what the police initially suggested.

 Chang-su Kim: After the release, Kim found out that his wife had cancer during his time in jail and faced the suspicion from his daughter on his integrity, which made him image the life he would have if he did not participate in the demonstration.
 Kim was also one of the protestors who urged to reunite the evictees and form a support system within themselves.

 Chung-yeon Lee: Lee was the Chair of the committee of evictee before the tragedy and opened a new bar after his release.
 He had been actively participating in civil rights demonstrations across the nation by himself since the release for the tragedy to be remembered and equity to be restored.
 Yet all he got out of the demonstrations were frustration and infuriation from the misunderstandings and opposition from the other evictees.
 Lee's father also died in the tragedy and Lee said that he had long been remorseful for jumping off the building by himself first after pushing away his father.

 Seok-jun Ji: Ji feels extremely traumatized by the incident as he could still hear the sounds and voices from that night and oftentimes had to cure his sorrow and fear with alcohol.
 Ji is one of the most active evictees in organizing a reunion and starting a support group for the evictees as he believed that the mental insurity could be alleviated by talking to people who had gone through the same tragedy.

 Ju-seok Chun: Chun was heavily injured after the tragedy and had been living off the belief that two of the other evictees who died in the incident helped him escape and he must pursue and restore justice for the two evictees.
 However, at the end of the movie when all five evictees gathered together to rewatch a video from the night, Chun found out that he was not helped by the two other evictees who he long believed to have saved his life.

-Festivals and Awards
+Festivals and awards

 The film received the following awards: